 St. Sabbas, one of the Fathers of the monasticism in the Holy Land, founded a monastery at Nicopolis in 508:

-“On returning to his own Laura, the sanctified Sabas found that the forty mentioned above, those prone to share in evil, had suborned others and become sixty.
+“On returning to his own Laura, the sanctified Sabbas found that the forty mentioned above, those prone to share in evil, had suborned others and become sixty.
 He was distressed and wept copiously at the damage inflicted on his community, and was amazed how envious and prompt is wickedness in effortlessly drawing the lax to itself.
-At first he opposed patience to their irascibility and love to their hate, controlling his speech with spiritual understanding and integrity.
+At first, he opposed patience to their irascibility and love to their hate, controlling his speech with spiritual understanding and integrity.
 Subsequently, however, when he saw them grow bold in wickedness and resort to shamelessness, not bearing to walk in the humble path of Christ but alleging excuses for their sins and inventing reasons to justify their passions, he left scope for divine anger and withdrew to the region of Nicopolis, where he lived as a solitary for many days under a single carob-tree, living on carobs.
 On learning this, the bailiff of the place came out to see him and built him a cell in this very place; this cell, by the help and favour of Christ, became in a short time a coenobium.”
-(Cyril of Scythopolis, "Life of St. Sabas", ch.
-35, text of ca. 558 AD; Cyril of Scythopolis, "The lives of the Monks of Palestine", Michigan, 1991, p.p.
-129 - 130)

-In 529 A.D., the Samaritan revolt started in Palestine.
-Harassed by Byzantium, Samaritans were irritated against Christians and destroyed many churches in the Holy Land.
-We have no direct evidence about the events that occurred in Emmaus during the uprising, but according to the archaeological data, the church complex built here during the 4th-5th cent., was rebuilt during the 6th.
-The reason for this could be the destruction of it in 529 by the Samaritans.
+In 529 A.D., a Samaritan revolt started in Palestine.
+Harassed by Byzantine authorities, Samaritans attacked Christians and destroyed many churches in the Holy Land.
+There is no direct evidence about the events that occurred at Emmaus during the uprising, but according to the archaeological data, the church complex built here in the 5th cent., was rebuilt during the 6th, probably because of the destruction during the Samaritan revolt.

 Following texts bear evidence to the Samaritan presence at Emmaus during the Byzantine period: